Viperxyzzz/COMP/README.md

 OLLIR Code could be more modular, it was scalable but we repeat code, specially in the types identification.
 Other negative aspect is the creation of a temporary variable without deciding if it's really needed or not.

-Due to some constraints in time we were not able to sucesfully implement arrays.
+Due to some constraints in time we were not able to sucesfully implement arrays on Jasmin.

 The tool has no optimizations or register allocation.